Characterizing the Resilience and Sensitivity of Polyurethane Vision-Based Tactile Sensors: GEL FABRICATION

 \subsubsection{Polyurethane Gels}

-To form the base layer of the polyurethane gel, we use equal parts by weight of Smooth-On Clear Flex 50 (Shore A 50) Parts A and B. We mix thoroughly and degas before pouring into a silicone negative mold created with a 3D printed positive and letting cure.
-The image transfer layer is created by mixing equal parts A and B of Smooth-On VytaFlex 40.
-To this mixture, we add 1\% by weight of Smooth-On Cast Magic Silver Bullet powder and 2\% by weight of Smooth-On SO-Strong white urethane colorant and mix thoroughly.
+We fabricate two versions of a polyurethane gel using the same technique.
+The harder version uses Smooth-On Clear Flex 50 (Shore A 50) for the base layer and Smooth-On Vytaflex 40 (Shore A 40) for the reflective layer, while the softer version uses Smooth-On Clear Flex 30 (Shore A 30) and Smooth-On Vytaflex 20 (Shore A 20) in their place.
+We select these formulations since Clear Flex 30/50 are the softest readily available water-clear polyurethanes.
+To form the base layer of the polyurethane gel, we use the specified ratio of Clear Flex Parts A and B. We mix thoroughly and degas before pouring into a silicone negative mold created with a 3D printed positive and letting cure.
+The image transfer layer is created by mixing equal parts A and B of VytaFlex.
+To this mixture, we add 1\% by weight of Smooth-On Cast Magic Silver Bullet powder and 2\% by weight of Smooth-On SO-Strong white urethane colorant, mix thoroughly, and degas under vacuum.
 To attach the base and image transfer layers, we first pour 0.25 g of the uncured image transfer layer mixture into the base of the emptied silicone mold.
-The specific volume of VytaFlex 40 is $971.8~\frac{\text{mm}^3}{\text{g}}$, yielding a layer height of approximately 0.62 mm (not considering mix-ins or mold fillets).
+The specific volume of VytaFlex 20/40 is $1000.7/971.8~\frac{\text{mm}^3}{\text{g}}$, yielding a layer height of approximately 0.64/0.62 mm (not considering mix-ins or mold fillets).
 We then use an air blow gun to gently spread the mixture along the base of the mold and remove large bubbles by popping with tweezers.
 Next, we place the base layer back into the mold and press it down onto the uncured image transfer layer, ensuring that no air is captured in pockets between the layers.
 Once placed evenly, the gel is left to cure.
 The cured gel is then attached to an acrylic window by spreading superglue across the surface of a window, pressing the gel on firmly, and wiping away excess glue.